You do a lot of things every day to protect yourself. You wear a seatbelt. You wash your hands. You lock your car and your home.

 Your credit reports will also help you identify signs of trouble.

 13. Check your credit report at least once a year, and immediately address any discrepancies or unauthorized accounts.
+You can request a free copy of your credit report once a year from all three credit bureaus at AnnualCreditReport.com.

 14. Consider putting a fraud alert or a freeze on your credit.
 An alert requires creditors to verify your identity before inquiries can be processed while a freeze prohibits new accounts from being opened without your express permission.